psychoinformatics-de/ipsy-docs/content/pages/tools/cli.rst

 The Command Line
 ################
-:order: 610
+:order: 530

 The shell (sometimes also called a terminal, console, or CLI) is an interactive, text based interface.
 If you have used Matlab or IPython, then you are already familiar with the basics of a command line interface.

-While the initial learning curve is steeper for the command line, the rewards are well worth it.
+While the initial learning curve can be steep, the rewards are well worth it.
 Command line programs tend to be faster, more flexible, and more scalable than their GUI counterparts.

 Syntax
 ******